 As part of our 100th year, United Way of Central Iowa launched READ to SUCCEED, a groundbreaking, community-wide awareness and action campaign to help kids read proficiently by third grade.
 There are multiple ways you can get involved in this effort: donating books, building literacy kits, reading to children, advocating for summer programs and more.

-The principal opportunity for volunteering for READ to SUCCEED is called POWER READ, and literacy mentorship opportunity where volunteers meet once a week with a K - 5th Grade student each week of the school year.
+The principal opportunity for volunteering for READ to SUCCEED is called POWER READ, a literacy mentorship opportunity where volunteers meet with a K - 5th Grade student each week of the school year.
 During these sessions the volunteer will read to the child, and together they will work through a series of literacy exercises.
 Each week the child takes that book home, and gets a new one the following week.

 Hundreds of Central Iowa four-year-olds are at risk of not gaining the skills needed to start kindergarten, and research shows children who start behind, stay behind.